higgsas/higgsas_geo_nodes_manual/docs/installation.rst

 .. image:: images/instal1.png

-- Navigate to where node group file `.blend` is located and double click it
+- Navigate to where node group file :guilabel:`.blend` is located and double click it

 .. image:: images/instal2.png